Featured image of Best Large 3D Printers 2026: Our Top Picks in 3 Categories Source: All3DP

 How to Pick a Large 3D Printer

-A large 3D printer, much like any 3D printer, should be reliable and easy to use.
-In this category though, the build volume is really the defining feature that makes a particular machine really stand out.
-The question is, what do we consider to be a “large” 3D printer?
+A large 3D printer, much like any other, should be reliable and easy to use.
+That’s a given.
+In this category, however, the build volume is the defining feature that makes a particular machine stand out.

-Large-format 3D printers have their own distinct challenges to overcome, challenges that are exacerbated by their size.
-Their construction has to be rock solid in order to withstand their heavy weights, not to mention stresses from hefty moving parts during the printing process.
-Depending on the printer’s design, the motion system must also be up to the task of managing the inertia of a large moving print bed.
-Modern firmware is also desirable, to help mitigate vibrations from printing entirely for high-quality printing at speed.
+Large-format 3D printers face distinct challenges that are exacerbated by their size.
+Their construction must be rock-solid to support potentially multi-kilogram prints that, in some cases, continue to move during the printing process.
+Depending on the printer’s design, the motion system must also manage the inertia of a massive moving print bed.
+Modern firmware is highly desirable; features like input shaping help mitigate vibrations, enabling high-quality printing at higher speeds.

-Stability throughout the height of the print volume is a must, too, so bracing and brackets to eliminate play in the frame of the printer are also desired items, adding to the overall sturdiness of what are substantial FDM machines.
+Stability throughout the full height of the print volume is also a must.
+Bracing and brackets are essential to eliminate “play” in the frame.

-Large-format 3D printers, particularly low-cost ones, are unlikely to have perfectly flat print beds.
-Sensors and probes to compensate for any unevenness in the print bed are therefore a must-have feature to ensure a decent first layer, which is critical to the success of a print.
+Large-format 3D printers, particularly low-cost models, are unlikely to have perfectly flat print beds.
+Automatic bed-leveling sensors are therefore a “must-have” feature to compensate for unevenness and ensure a successful first layer.

-To speed up these big prints, you should investigate nozzle options for your chosen 3D printer.
-Many machines come equipped with 0.4 mm nozzles from the factory, which, while offering a decent balance of detail and speed for general printing, is inadequate for rapid large-scale printing.
-Larger bore nozzles allow you to print thicker and wider layers, cutting print times dramatically and increasing print strength.
-It’s certainly something worth exploring if you want to produce bigger prints quicker.
+Finally, while many machines come equipped with a standard 0.4 mm nozzle, this is often inadequate for rapid, large-scale printing.
+Larger-bore nozzles allow you to print thicker and wider layers, dramatically cutting print times and increasing part strength.
+It is a modification well worth exploring if you want to produce big prints quickly.

 Top Pick